apivideo/api.video-documentation/reference/admin-api-overview.md

 # Admin API

-The Admin API is tool that enables you to directly manage your api.video projects and API keys through a secure API.
+The Admin API is a tool that enables you to directly manage your api.video projects and API keys through a secure API.

 The Admin API is a robust solution with a simple goal: to make it easy for you to manage your projects and thus your users, and their access to your platform on a programmatic level.